MidnightSkyUniverse/predict_customer_churn/README.md

 ### Execution of the program

-	Use churn_notebook.ipynb for sample usage example
+	Use **churn_notebook.ipynb** for sample usage example

+	All classes and methods are defined in **churn_library.py**

-	Please note that jupyter notebook does not save any output, while the churn_library.py executed from command line would require the folders created for images and models
+	Please note that jupyter notebook does not save any output

+	There is also **churn_run.py** script that executes all methods and save images and models.

 # Testing